cthoyt/cthoyt.github.io/_posts/2021-08-28-biolookup-docker.md

 sqlalchemy.exc.OperationalError: (psycopg2.OperationalError) FATAL:  the database system is starting up
 ```

+If you want to more correct about this, you can use the
+[`pg_isready`](https://www.postgresql.org/docs/current/app-pg-isready.html) to check the connection
+status of a PostgreSQL server.
+But I think it's practical enough just to wait a few minutes

 ## Next Steps

 My next steps are to figure out the best way to automate the first three steps (running the base